 “Whew… We did it, Tails!”
 Cream exclaimed breathlessly, a tired but elated grin spread out on her face.

 “Wahoo!”
 Bark whooped, throwing his arms up in celebration.
 “Suck on that, Ro-butt-nik!”

-“I will second that sentiment heartily!” a new voice called out to them from behind.
+“I second that!” a new voice called out to them from behind.
 Tails whipped around, sword drawn and ready to strike, but he faltered at the sight of the newcomer.

-He looked to be a chipmunk with mussed auburn hair and matted, two toned brown fur.
-His wide and expressive blue eyes shone out brightly in the rising sun underneath two bushy eyebrows which shot upwards at the threatening sight.
-“Hey, hey now!
-‘Tis I, Green XII!” he called to them, a shaky grin on his lips as he raised his hands up in a non-threatening manner.
-The star-shaped pendant on his neck jangled at the motion.
-“No need to strike me down, friends!”
+She looked to be a chipmunk with shoulder-length mussed auburn hair and matted, two toned brown fur.
+She had a willowy, thin frame with white wrappings around her torso and waste protecting her modesty.
+Her wide and expressive blue eyes shone out brightly in the rising sun.
+Her eyebrows shot upwards at the threatening sight in front of her.
+“Hey guys, chill out!
+It’s me!
+Green XII!” she called to them, a shaky grin across her petite muzzle as she raised his hands up in a non-threatening manner.

 “…You’re really Green XIII?”
-Tails asked after a few moments, sheathing his sword and staring at him skeptically.
+Tails asked after a few moments, sheathing his sword and staring at her skeptically.

-“Indeed I am, Tails,” the squirrel replied, still smiling.
-“But please, refrain from using that awful name.
-I go by Elias.”
-He bowed regally to the group and Tails could see the numeral ‘XIII’ tattooed on his right arm.
-“What you see before you is but my true self; the one beneath the stone armour, so to speak.”
-He breathed out a long sigh of relief.
-“It feels so good to be back to normal…”
+“Yep!” the chipmunk replied, still smiling.
+“But, could you not use that name?
+I go by Sally.”
+She bowed regally to the group and Tails could see the numeral ‘XIII’ tattooed on her right arm.
+“This is my true self; the one beneath the stone armour.”
+She breathed out a long sigh of relief.
+“It feels so good to be back to normal-”